 Apologies for the delay loyal listeners.
 Life, or more specifically the birth of our first baby, has delayed things slightly on the podcast front.
-We will be posting every other Sunday for here on, so check back soon for the next episode.
+So this will be the last in the first series, but check back in 2019 for our next instalment.

 For this one though we tackle, Sports Marketing, which is never far away from the headlines – whether it’s Nike’s campaign with Colin Kaepernick or the fall-out from the sandpaper-gate scandal which rocked Aussie cricket.

 In episode six we enlist the help of Sarah Kelly.
 We caught up with the Associate Professor of Law and Marketing at her University Queensland office to find out why sports sponsorship can be a good investment.